Ferlab-Ste-Justine/terracd/README.md

 The file has the following top-level fields:
 - **terraform_path**: Path to the terraform binary
 - **working_directory**: Directory where terracd will assemble its workspace from the various sources.
 Defaults to the working directory of the process if omitted.
+- **data_path**: Path where to store the terraform state, terracd state, providers filesystem cache and git repositories filesystem cache.
+Defaults to the **working_directory** if omitted.
+Useful if you mount a persistent volume in an otherwise transient filesystem or otherwise if you want to cleanly separate persistent data from the rest of the workspace.
 - **timeouts**: Execution timeouts for the various stages of the terraform lifecycle
 - **random_jitter**: Golang duration format indicating a random start delay up to that duration.
 Useful to spread the load a little when you use a scheduler that triggers at the same time for all your jobs.
 - **state_store**: Storage strategy to store a persistent terracd state between executions.
 Needed to support provider caching and recurrence control.
 - **recurrence**: Allows more fine-grained control on when terracd re-executes beyond what schedulers normallly support.
 Note that it is dependant on a state store.
-- **cache**: Allows the caching of terraform providers (either on the filesystem for longer lived runtime environments or in an s3 store for more ephemeral runtime environments) between executions of terracd.
-Note that it is dependent on a state store.
+- **cache**: Configuration related to caching of terraform providers and git repositories between executions.
+Note that caching for providers is dependent on a state store.
 - **metrics**: Specify configuration to push timestamp metric on a prometheus pushgateway.
 Note that since only  stateless timestamp metrics are currently exported, a state store is **not** necessary to use this feature.
 - **sources**: Array of terraform file sources to be merged together and applied on
 - **command**: Command to execute.
 Can be **apply** to run **terraform apply**, **plan** to run **terraform plan**, **destroy** to run **terraform destroy**, **migrate_backend** to migrate the terraform state to another backend file or **wait** to simply assemble all the sources together and wait a given duration before exiting (useful for importing resources).
 Defaults to **apply** if omitted.